qxdddliu/m-1/README.md

 Based on Moore's Law in about 15 years the fastest computer will do more operations per second than all the neurons in all the brains of all the people who are alive.
-Because of this we are building a strong AI to help any human merge with the strong AI to prevent humans from becoming irrelavent in the future.
+Because of this we are building a AGI to help any human merge with the AGI to prevent humans from becoming irrelavent in the future.

-Our current hypothesis is the fastest way to merge with the strong AI is to build a strong AI first that knows how to figure out what is true and false using [Hunter's Principle](https://youtu.be/lsFYMO4dfhc).
-Then the strong AI would eventually learn that for the humans that want to change they are destined to be upgraded and have robotic bodies and expandable brains that allow them to live a lot longer.
+Our current hypothesis is the fastest way to merge with the AGI is to build a AGI first that knows how to figure out what is true and false using [Hunter's Principle](https://youtu.be/lsFYMO4dfhc).
+Then the AGI would eventually learn that for the humans that want to change they are destined to be upgraded and have robotic bodies and expandable brains that allow them to live a lot longer.

-Since the first step is to build a strong AI in the next 15 to 40 years the current short term goal is to experiment with a simplified visual pathway from an eye that sees binary bitmap training videos to experimental general learning algorithms to understand the key principles of intelligence and
+Since the first step is to build a AGI in the next 15 to 40 years the current short term goal is to experiment with a simplified visual pathway from an eye that sees binary bitmap training videos to experimental general learning algorithms to understand the key principles of intelligence and